sajibcse68/searchlight/docs/CONTRIBUTING.md

 By contributing to this project you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
-See the [DCO](DCO) file for details.
+See the [DCO](https://github.com/appscode/searchlight/blob/master/DCO) file for details.

 ## Developer Guide

-We have a [Developer Guide](/docs/developer-guide/README.md) that outlines everything you need to know from setting up your dev environment to how to build and test Searchlight.
+We have a [Developer Guide](/docs/setup/developer-guide/README.md) that outlines everything you need to know from setting up your dev environment to how to build and test Searchlight.
 If you find something undocumented or incorrect along the way, please feel free to send a Pull Request.

-## Design Docs

-If you want to know how Searchlight translates Alert CRDs into Icinga parlance, read the [design doc](docs/design/README.md).

 ## Getting Help